Lodin/lazyx/README.md

 Subject belongs to.

 ### Transformer
 Transformer is the main part of Lazyx.
-It receives signals from number of Triggers, changes inner state and sends the update to all subscribers it has.
+It receives signals from a number of Triggers, changes inner state and sends the update to all subscribers it has.

 Here is an example of Transformer: